-Erik is the owner of entertainment and media companies across marketing, distribution, documentary funding, data aggregators, and content platforms.
+Erik is the owner of an entertainment and media company working across marketing, distribution, documentary funding, data aggregation, and content.
 He also advises companies, causes, content producers, and creators on distribution and marketing strategies.

 Erik began his career in Washington, D.C. politics after graduating from Westmont College in Santa Barbara, California.
 Between 1994-2006 he served as a congressional press secretary, U.S. Senate campaign communications director, political communications advisor at the National Association of Broadcasters, speechwriter in the George W. Bush Administration, and head of communications for the National Endowment for the Humanities.